United States Postal Service: Revenue decline and planned cuts

 In 2016, the USPS had its fifth straight annual operating loss, in the amount of $5.6 billion, of which $5.8 billion was the accrual of unpaid mandatory retiree health payments.

 Declining mail volume

 First-class mail volume peaked in 2001 to 103.65 billion declining to 52.62 billion by 2020 due to the increasing use of email and the World Wide Web for correspondence and business transactions.
-USPS also almost delivered the first email but did not do so.

-Private courier services, such as FedEx and United Parcel Service (UPS), directly compete with USPS for the delivery of urgent letters and packages.
+Private courier services, such as FedEx and United Parcel Service (UPS), directly compete with USPS for the delivery of packages.

 Lower volume means lower revenues to support the fixed commitment to deliver to every address once a day, six days a week.
 According to an official report on November 15, 2012, the U.S. Postal Service lost $15.9 billion its 2012 fiscal year.

 Internal streamlining and delivery slowdown

 In response, the USPS has increased productivity each year from 2000 to 2007, through increased automation, route re-optimization, and facility consolidation.
 Despite these efforts, the organization saw an $8.5 billion budget shortfall in 2010, and was losing money at a rate of about $3 billion per quarter in 2011.

 On December 5, 2011, the USPS announced it would close more than half of its mail processing centers, eliminate 28,000 jobs and reduce overnight delivery of First-Class Mail.
 This will close down 252 of its 461 processing centers.
 (At peak mail volume in 2006, the USPS operated 673 facilities.)
 As of May 2012, the plan was to start the first round of consolidation in summer 2012, pause from September to December, and begin a second round in February 2014; 80% of first-class mail would still be delivered overnight through the end of 2013.
 New delivery standards were issued in January 2015, and the majority of single-piece (not presorted) first-class mail is now being delivered in two days instead of one.
 Large commercial mailers can still have first-class mail delivered overnight if delivered directly to a processing center in the early morning, though as of 2014 this represented only 11% of first-class mail.
 Unsorted first-class mail will continue to be delivered anywhere in the contiguous United States within three days.